casoon/accessibility-test-cli/bin/reports/localhost-detailed-errors-2025-07-18.md

 - **Title**: Dein Kompass im digitalen Raum.
 - **Type**: General Accessibility Issue
 - **Code**: PLAYWRIGHT_ERROR
 - **Message**: WCAG2AA.Principle1.Guideline1_4.1_4_3.G18.Fail: This element has insufficient contrast at this conformance level.
-Expected a contrast ratio of at least 4.5:1, but text in this element has a contrast ratio of 2.54:1.
-Recommendation:  change text colour to #3277cc.
+Expected a contrast ratio of at least 4.5:1, but text in this element has a contrast ratio of 1.28:1.
+Recommendation:  change background to #fff.
 - **Selector**: `p, span, div, a, button, input, textarea, label`
 - **Context**: `Text elements that may have insufficient color contrast`
 - **Recommendation**: Review WCAG guidelines for this specific error type